cormensratio/hafenkran-client/README.md

 - CLUSTER_SERVICE_URL: Url to Hafenkran Cluster Service
 - USER_SERVICE_URL: Url to Hafenkran User Service
 - AUTHENTICATION_REQUIRED: Toggle if authentication is required to access protected pages
+- USE_TEST_TOKEN: Toggle if test token should be used
+- TEST_TOKEN: Jwt token for test purposes